zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Fair enough.
 I think there were important people who came out of that community and ended up doing important work in AI.

-**ZMD**: I mean, Christiano is, like, the name that springs to mind.
+**ZMD**: I mean, Christiano is the name that springs to mind.
 I mean, there's certainly a bunch of people who work at Anthropic.
 I don't know what percentage of Anthropic employees have read the Sequences, but it's probably pretty high.

 **CM**: When did you first meet Christiano?